2023 Meghalaya Legislative Assembly election

-Legislative Assembly elections were scheduled to be held in Meghalaya on 27 February 2023 to elect all 60 members of the Meghalaya Legislative Assembly.
+Legislative Assembly elections were held in Meghalaya on 27 February 2023 to elect all 60 members of the Meghalaya Legislative Assembly.
 The votes were counted and the results were declared on 2 March 2023.
+The ruling NPP emerged as the single largest party and won 26 seats.
+It formed a government under the MDA.

 Background

 The tenure of 10th Meghalaya Assembly is scheduled to end on 15 March 2023.
 The previous assembly elections were held in February 2018.
 After the election, a coalition led by the National People's Party formed the state government, with Conrad Sangma becoming Chief Minister.

 Schedule

 The election schedule was announced by the Election Commission of India on 18 January 2023.